open-cogsci/osdoc/content/forms/04-custom-forms.md

 	set only_render "yes"

 To this in Python inline-script, you call `form.render()`, instead of `form._exec()`.

+### Themes {#themes}

+Forms support theming.
+Currently, there are two themes available: 'gray' and 'plain'.
+The 'gray' theme is the default.
+Although the 'gray' theme is already quite plain, the 'plain' theme is even more basic.
+You can choose a theme like this in OpenSesame script ...

+	set theme plain

+... and by using the `theme` keyword in Python inline script:

+{% highlight python %}
+form = widgets.form(self.experiment, theme='plain')
+{% endhighlight %}

 ### Available widgets and keywords {#widgets}